 - Even though one does not have to be physically present during the process of company registration and incorporation, physical presence may be required for tasks such as opening the company bank account.
 However, this depends on the bank you choose.

 - Foreigners who don’t plan to relocate to Hong Kong are legally allowed to operate the company from overseas.

-As you can see, the process of incorporating a company in Hong Kong is quite straightforward and entrepreneur oriented.
-It is recommended to hire one of the professional service company that offer company registration and incorporation services to complete the process successfully and faster.
+As you can see, the process of incorporating a company in Hong Kong is quite straightforward and entrepreneur-oriented.
+It is recommended to hire one of the professional service companies that offers company registration and incorporation services to complete the process successfully and faster.
 The firm will use its expertise to help you circumvent any hurdles that may arise on the way.
 Good luck as you register and incorporate your company in Hong Kong.
 The future has never looked brighter.